 The Sheraton has already ticked the boxes for views and accommodation.
 So, let’s talk about the food.
 There are seven dining destinations at this all-inclusive Maldives resort.
 Five restaurants and two all-day snack spots.

 Our first evening took us to Anchorage Beach.
 Tables were set up on the sand in front of a huge array of what they called the ‘fish market buffet’, to which we were encouraged to help ourselves.
-We didn’t need telling twice.
+We didn’t need to be told twice.

 It was an exotic array of tantalising seafood; from whole grilled fish to melt-in-the-mouth sashimi, seafood salads, fish steaks and Maldivian specialities made (and served) by chefs from neighbouring islands.
 With the meal lit only by candlelight and live music from a Maldivian women’s drumming group, it made for a wonderful first night and set our standards high for what else was to come.